 Additionally, these five tips can also provide better control of OAB.

 Watch your fluid intake.
 A British study says reducing fluid intake by 25 percent significantly reduced overactive bladder symptoms and the need to get up during the night to go to the bathroom.

 Drink only when you feel thirsty.
-A 2000 survey conducted for Rockefeller University and the International Bottled Water Association, found Americans drink an average six cups of water a day.
+A survey conducted for Rockefeller University and the International Bottled Water Association found Americans drink an average of six cups of water a day.
 Add in soda, coffee, tea, milk, juice, sports drinks and alcoholic beverages and that average fluid consumption rose to 17.6 cups a day.
 That’s enough to have you urinating every waking hour, even if you don't have a problem with bladder capacity.
 And when you are parched, sip, don't guzzle.
 The faster your bladder fills, the more likely you are to feel the urgency to go to the bathroom.

 Use a small glass.
-To reduce the urgency to urinate after drinking, don't drink more than 8 ounces at a time.
+To reduce the urgency to urinate after drinking, don't drink more than eight ounces at a time.
 And remember, an 8-ounce cup is only two-thirds of a standard soda can.